Sialitech/label-siali/docs/source/guide/sdk.md

     )
 ])
 ```
-You can use this example filter to prepare completed tasks for review in Label Studio Enterprise.
+You can use this example filter to prepare completed tasks for review in Siali Label Enterprise.